-In the interest of appealing to different audiences, some documentaries may choose to localize documentary narration for different areas of the world.
+In the interest of appealing to different audiences, some documentaries may choose to localize their voiceover for different areas of the world.

 The documentary “Planet Earth,” for example, used professional narration by David Attenborough for the original BBC version, while Sigourney Weaver provided the voiceover for the Discovery Channel’s US version.

-Localizing documentary voiceovers by using more than one narrator may be recommended for films hoping to reach audiences from diverse language backgrounds.
+Localizing documentary voiceovers by using more than one voice actor may be recommended for films hoping to reach audiences from diverse language backgrounds.

 While subtitles can be used, the viewing experience is likely to be more personal — and powerful — if audiences are hearing the documentary narrated in their own language.

 A great documentary narration takes talent and hard work.
-It’s best to work with professional voiceover talent who have the voice needed to do the job right, and who know how to prepare for their part.
+It’s best to work with professional voiceover actors who have the skills needed to do the job right, and who know how to prepare for their part.

 In this way, the right voice actor can take a documentary narration from acceptable to outstanding.